 (reading this article titled An Astronomer’s Paradise, Chile May Be the Best Place on Earth to Enjoy a Starry Sky.
 As an Indonesian, maybe I need to gather people for a proposal to contest that.
-Sure, the rain’s not the friendliest for cloudless night sky, but the 180o view, the less light-polluted area, even Bosscha agree! (maybe not in Java anymore though))
+Sure, the rain’s not the friendliest for a cloudless night sky, but the 180o view, the less light-polluted area, even Bosscha agree! (maybe not in Java anymore though))

-Sure, there are a lot of planetarium softwares both in the computer and in your phones, but if you don’t want to print daily/ weekly star charts, the planisphere (or also called star chart) is the most suitable way to.
+Sure, there are a lot of planetarium software both in the computer and in your phones, but if you don’t want to print daily/ weekly star charts, the planisphere (or also called star chart) is the most suitable way to accompany your night stargazing.
 Star chart is valid for the entire year, you just need to rotate the wheel to your intended date.
 If you’re Indonesian, and you want to buy a planisphere, your best bet is the Planetarium Jakarta version.
 I am very fortunate that I have both of these Planetarium Jakarta planispheres (pictured).
-I like the newer version (top, dark blue), because it’s more water-resistant and smaller.
+I like the newer version (top, dark blue) because it’s more water-resistant and smaller.
 The older one though, perfect for scribbling notes.
-Sadly, they’re not available online, so to be able to have it, either you have someone get them for you from Jakarta or you have connection, or you would end up with no planisphere.
+Sadly, they’re not available online, so to be able to have it, either you have someone get them for you from Jakarta or you have a connection, or you would end up with no planisphere.
 If you want to make them by yourself, it’s actually pretty easy, especially if you have the template.
 Example for Indonesian version can be obtained in langitselatan.
 You can print them on normal paper and assemble them yourself, for better version though, I suggest either thicker paper, you laminate them after, or just go print them in thicker plastic/ acetate.

 (Trivia: The equator passes through thirteen countries: Ecuador,Colombia, Brazil, Sao Tome & Principe, Gabon, Republic of the Congo, Democratic Republic of the Congo, Uganda, Kenya,Somalia, Maldives, Indonesia and Kiribati.
 Indonesia is the only one in Asia, whoa!)